AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/conversation-list.md

 };
 ```

+## Customize a conversation list item

-### Set the user's avatar and nickname
+### Set the user's nickname

-- Use the `renderItem` method to render each conversation entry.
+- Use the `renderItem` method to render each conversation.
-- Use the `ConversationItem` component's properties to customize the component.
+- Use the `ConversationItem` component's properties to customize it.

 ```javascript
 import React from 'react';